Are you having a problem with your WordPress emails not sending?

 Method 1: Use a Dedicated Email Sending Service

-For the best reliability, you can use a dedicated email sending service.
+For the best reliability and how to avoid problems with WordPress emails not sending, you can use a dedicated email sending service.
 These services are 100% focused on sending emails, which means they're very good at it.

-Better yet, for low volumes of sending (up to 100-300 emails per day), you can find quality free options.
+Better yet, for low volumes of sending (up to 100-300 emails per day), there are plenty of high-quality free options available.
 Here are some good choices:

 - SendGrid - free for up to 100 emails per day.